 Every seasoned angler knows very well the importance of weather in any kind of fishing.
-Fishing forecast is like a warning or a map which could tell whether the activity would be a success or not.
+The fishing forecast is like a warning or a map that could tell whether the activity would be a success or not.

 Bass angling, for instance, has several weather conditions in which enthusiasts can either catch plenty of fish or none at all.
 As such, it is essential to learn a few tricks about the fishing forecast.